nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-4.md

 ## Factorize Email Sending Code

-Introducing a new MailService leveraging contributable MailSenders to send MailMessages
+Introducing a new MailService leveraging contributable MailSenders to send MailMessages.

 # Introducing a new MailService leveraging contributable MailSenders to send MailMessages
 ## Configuration